-Anyone can be a leader, including Freshmen.
-The one requirement is to be a Christian, recognizing God as your savior and having a relationship with him.
-You also sign a contract agreeing to commit for a whole semester and to uphold the doctrines of the SDA church.
+Anyone can be a leader, including freshmen.
+The one requirement is to be a Christian, recognizing God as your Savior and having a relationship with Him.
+You also sign a contract agreeing to commit for a whole semester and to uphold the doctrines of the Seventh-day Adventist Church.

 The leaders also go through a training.
 We just meet with them and the LifeGroup coaches, going through the basics of leading a small group and how to be a successful LifeGroup.
-That’s usually a 2-3 hour training on a Sabbath with a lunch afterwards.
+That’s usually a two- to three-hour training on a Sabbath with a lunch afterwards.